Dangerous Goods by Air Freight to Turkey

 What IATA requirements apply to Dangerous Goods?

-Dangerous Goods falls under IATA category dangerous.
-This determines the packaging, labeling, and documentation requirements.
-Aircargo.nl fully handles this for you in accordance with applicable IATA regulations.
+Dangerous Goods is classified under IATA category dangerous.
+This determines packaging, labeling, and documentation requirements.
+Aircargo.nl fully manages this for you in compliance with the applicable IATA regulations.

 What does air freight of Dangerous Goods to Turkey cost?

 The price depends on weight, volume, any special handling, and the chosen carrier.
-Typical weight for Dangerous Goods ranges between 10 and 10000 kg.
+Dangerous Goods typically weighs between 10 and 10000 kg.
 Request a non-binding quote — we usually respond within 4 hours.

 How long does delivery to Turkey take?

-Which documents are needed for export of Dangerous Goods to Turkey?
+What documents are needed to export Dangerous Goods to Turkey?

-Standard required documents are a commercial invoice, packing list, and Air Waybill.
-For Dangerous Goods, Shipper's Declaration for Dangerous Goods, MSDS/SDS, UN packaging certificate, commercial invoice, packing list, any REACH documentation are also needed.
+Standard required documents include a commercial invoice, packing list, and Air Waybill.
+For Dangerous Goods, Shipper's Declaration for Dangerous Goods, MSDS/SDS, UN packaging certificate, commercial invoice, packing list, any REACH documentation are additionally required.
 Aircargo.nl prepares all documentation for you.

 Can Aircargo.nl pick up Dangerous Goods from me?

-Get a custom quote for Dangerous Goods to Turkey.
-We respond on average within 4 hours.
+Request a tailored quote for Dangerous Goods to Turkey.
+We typically reply within 4 hours.